Adaptive hp-Polynomial Based Sparse Grid Collocation Algorithms for Piecewise Smooth Functions with Kinks: Numerical examples

 \section{Numerical examples}

-We will investigate the performance of the newly proposed $hp$-GSG methods compared to two already existing approaches: choosing always (i) locally linear basis functions as in \cite{MaZabaras2009} and (ii) highest degree basis functions first proposed in \cite{Bungartz1998}, referred to as \glqq linear\grqq{} and \glqq highest\grqq{}.
-Algorithm~\ref{AlgoSparseGridMain} has been programmed in C++ with a link to Matlab for the function calls.
-We have used the Matlab-Version R2021a on an Intel Xeon E5-4650 CPU.
+We will investigate the performance of the newly proposed $hp$-GSG methods compared to three already existing approaches: choosing always (i) locally linear basis functions as in \cite{MaZabaras2009}, (ii) locally quadratic basis functions with anisotropic inspection of the sparse grid indices as favoured in \cite{JakemanRoberts2011} for non-smooth functions, and (iii) highest degree basis functions first proposed in \cite{Bungartz1998}, referred to as \glqq linear\grqq{}, \glqq quadratic\grqq{} and \glqq highest\grqq{}.
+The strategies \glqq linear\grqq{} and \glqq highest\grqq{} are special cases of Algorithm~\ref{AlgoSparseGridMain}, whereas programming \glqq quadratic\grqq{} requires some adaptation.
+In the latter case, the threshold $w_{max}$ refers to the $\varepsilon$ that controls the error indicators in \cite[Formula (8)]{JakemanRoberts2011}.
+The algorithms have been programmed using C++ and Matlab.
+We have used the Matlab-Version R2024a on an Intel Xeon Gold 6130 CPU.
 For time measurements, an average over three runs was taken.

 The following functions which have been considered in previous work \cite{JakemanRoberts2011,MaZabaras2009,TaoJiangCheng2021} are used: